Matthew 27:32-56 · Matthew · Updated April 25, 2026

 Summary

-This passage from Matthew 27:32-56 recounts the crucifixion of Jesus, a pivotal event in the New Testament.
-As the scene opens, Jesus is led out to be crucified.
-Simon of Cyrene is compelled by the soldiers to carry Jesus' cross to Golgotha, the place of execution (27:32-33).
+The passage from Matthew 27:32-56 recounts the crucifixion of Jesus, an event in the New Testament.
+Jesus is led out to be crucified.
+Soldiers compel Simon of Cyrene to carry Jesus' cross to Golgotha, the place of execution (27:32-33).
 Upon arrival, Jesus is offered vinegar mixed with gall, which he refuses after tasting it (27:34).
-He is then crucified alongside two thieves, with a sign placed above his head stating, "THIS IS JESUS THE KING OF THE JEWS" (27:37-38).
+He is crucified alongside two thieves, with a sign placed above his head stating, "THIS IS JESUS THE KING OF THE JEWS" (27:37-38).

 As Jesus hangs on the cross, passersby, chief priests, scribes, and elders mock him, challenging him to save himself if he truly is the Son of God (27:39-43).
 Even the thieves crucified with him join in the mockery (27:44).
 From noon until three in the afternoon, darkness covers the land (27:45).
 At about three o'clock, Jesus cries out, "My God, my God, why hast thou forsaken me?"
 (27:46).
 Some bystanders mistakenly think he is calling for Elijah (27:47).
 One person offers Jesus vinegar on a sponge, while others wait to see if Elijah will come (27:48-49).
 Jesus then cries out again and dies (27:50).

-Following Jesus' death, significant events occur: the temple veil tears in two, an earthquake happens, rocks split, and tombs open, with many saints rising and appearing in Jerusalem (27:51-53).
+Following Jesus' death, events occur: the temple veil tears in two, an earthquake happens, rocks split, and tombs open, with many saints rising and appearing in Jerusalem (27:51-53).
 These phenomena lead the centurion and those with him to fear greatly and declare, "Truly this was the Son of God" (27:54).
 Many women who had followed Jesus from Galilee, including Mary Magdalene and Mary the mother of James and Joses, witness these events from a distance (27:55-56).
-The passage concludes with these dramatic signs and the centurion's declaration, underscoring the significance of Jesus' death.
+The passage concludes with dramatic signs and the centurion's declaration.
+The passage in Matthew 27:32-56 highlights Jesus' crucifixion as an event, not just for those who witnessed it, but for humanity as a whole.
+It presents the crucifixion as a moment of spiritual and cosmic disruption, marked by darkness and natural phenomena.
+These dramatic events culminate in the centurion's declaration, "Truly this was the Son of God" (27:54), which affirms Jesus' divine identity and mission.
+The tearing of the temple veil and the resurrection of saints symbolize the breaking of old religious barriers and the inauguration of a new covenant between God and humanity.
+This passage emphasizes the fulfillment of divine prophecy, showcasing Jesus as the central figure in God's redemptive plan.

 Chiastic structure